hadetan/picsmart-client/README.md

 ### SASS

-Instead of using plain css we will be using `SASS` which is alot better compared to plain css in big production projects.
+Instead of using plain css we will be using `SASS` which is a lot better compared to plain css in big production projects.

 Install SASS -